-Our financial performance can be affected by the sales volume of our retail tenants and on their ability to create a flow of consumers in our shopping centers, which is dependent on external factors such as national, regional and local economic conditions, consumer spending and consumer confidence, the financial condition of anchor tenants and other large retail companies, the opening of other shopping centers that compete with our shopping centers.
+Our financial performance can be affected by the sales volume of our retail tenants and on their ability to create a flow of consumers in our shopping centers, which is dependent on external factors such as national, regional and local economic conditions, consumer spending and consumer confidence, the financial condition of anchor tenants and other large retail companies, the opening of other shopping centers that compete with our shopping centers, the closing of stores in our shopping centers or a decline in the activities of the stores in our shopping centers.
 Our retail properties also face competition from retailers, discount retailers, outlet malls, internet retailers and other online businesses.
 Increases in consumer spending via the internet may significantly affect our retail tenants' ability to generate sales in their stores.
 New and enhanced technologies, including new digital technologies and new web services technologies, may increase competition for certain of our retail tenants.
 Any of the foregoing factors could reduce consumer traffic to our shopping centers, which could adversely affect the financial condition of our retail tenants, the level of demand for retail space, the willingness of retailers to lease space in our shopping centers, and the relative popularity of our shopping center properties.
 In turn, these conditions could negatively affect market rents for retail space and could adversely affect our financial performance.